zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/rate-limiting/troubleshooting.md

     subgraph Application
-        r-logs[Did you find the request in the RackAttack logs?] a-logs[Did you find the request in the ApplicationRateLimiter logs?] end
+        r-logs[Did you find the request in the RackAttack logs?] a-logs[Did you find the request in the ApplicationRateLimiter logs?] w-logs[Did you find the request in the workhorse logs?] end

     yay[You hopefully found what you were looking for!]